-- 1. Hazardous areas are classified as the followings. - (1) Zone "0" - (A) the interiors of cargo containment systems and any pipework of pressure-relief or other venting systems for cargo tanks, pipes and equipment containing the cargo; - (B) interbarrier spaces and hold spaces where the cargo containment system requires a secondary barrier;; - (2) Zone "1" - (A) hold spaces where the cargo containment system requires a secondary barrier; - (B) a space separated from a hold space by a single gastight steel boundary where the cargo containment system requires a secondary barrier; - (C) cargo machinery spaces; - (D) areas on open deck, or semi-enclosed spaces on open deck, within 3 m of possible sources of gas release, such as cargo valve, cargo pipe flange, cargo machinery space ventilation outlet, etc.; - (E) areas on open deck, or semi-enclosed spaces on open deck within 1.5 m of cargo machinery space entrances, cargo machinery space ventilation inlets; - (F) the open deck over the cargo area where structures are restricting the natural ventilation and 3 m forward and aft of the cargo area on the open deck up to a height of 2.4 m above the weather deck: - (G) enclosed or semi-enclosed spaces in which pipes containing cargoes are located, except those where pipes containing cargo products for boil-off gas fuel burning systems are located; - (H) an enclosed or semi-enclosed space having a direct opening into any hazardous area; - (I) void spaces, cofferdams, trunks, passageways and enclosed or semi-enclosed spaces, adjacent to, or immediately above or below, the cargo containment system; - (J) areas on open deck or semi-enclosed spaces on open deck above and in the vicinity of any
+- 1. Hazardous areas are classified as the followings. - - (A) the interiors of cargo containment systems and any pipework of pressure-relief or other venting systems for cargo tanks, pipes and equipment containing the cargo; - (B) interbarrier spaces and hold spaces where the cargo containment system requires a secondary - (2) Zone "1" - (A) hold spaces where the cargo containment system requires a secondary barrier; - (B) a space separated from a hold space by a single gastight steel boundary where the cargo containment system requires a secondary barrier; - (C) cargo machinery spaces; - (D) areas on open deck, or semi-enclosed spaces on open deck, within 3 m of possible sources of gas release, such as cargo valve, cargo pipe flange, cargo machinery space ventilation outlet, etc.; - (E) areas on open deck, or semi-enclosed spaces on open deck within 1.5 m of cargo machinery space entrances, cargo machinery space ventilation inlets; - (F) the open deck over the cargo area where structures are restricting the natural ventilation and 3 m forward and aft of the cargo area on the open deck up to a height of 2.4 m above the weather deck; - (G) enclosed or semi-enclosed spaces in which pipes containing cargoes are located, except those where pipes containing cargo products for boil-off gas fuel burning systems are located; - (H) an enclosed or semi-enclosed space having a direct opening into any hazardous area; - (I) void spaces, cofferdams, trunks, passageways and enclosed or semi-enclosed spaces, adjacent to, or immediately above or below, the cargo containment system;